kubermatic/docs/content/kubermatic/master/tutorials_howtos/monitoring_logging_alerting/user_cluster/setting_up_alertmanager_with_slack_notifications/_index.en.md

 Make sure that your cluster has User Cluster Logging and User Cluster Monitoring enabled (If you don’t know how to do that, please refer to [Enabling Monitoring & Logging in User Cluster]({{< relref "../../../../guides/monitoring_logging_alerting/user_cluster/user_guide/#enabling-monitoring--logging-in-a-user-cluster" >}})
 for more details).
-Go to the cluster details page, and click the **User Cluster Alertmanager** tab to add the following configuration:
+Go to the cluster details page, and click the **Monitoring, Logging & Alerting** tab to add the following configuration:

 ```yaml
 template_files: {}